Assistant Professor and Milstein Faculty Fellow

-Nicholas Mulder works on European and international history from 1870 to the present.
+Nicholas Mulder works on European and international history from the nineteenth century to the present.
 His research focuses on political, economic, and intellectual history, with particular attention to the era of the world wars between 1914 and 1945.

-His first book, The Economic Weapon: The Rise of Sanctions as a Tool of Modern War, is forthcoming with Yale University Press.
-It provides a history of the interwar origins of economic sanctions, showing how they reconfigured international affairs by enabling distant coercion against civilian societies in peacetime.
+His first book, The Economic Weapon: The Rise of Sanctions as a Tool of Modern War, appeared in January 2022 with Yale University Press.
+It is a history of the interwar origins of economic sanctions, showing how they reconfigured international affairs by enabling distant coercion against civilian societies in peacetime.
 Based on wartime blockade practices, the instrument of sanctions offered a novel way to prevent war.
 It became embedded in the League of Nations and national state policy, and spurred new economic interventions, as well as anti-liberal bids for autarky.
-The book argues that sanctions were a potent but unstable and unpredictable political tool, one whose importance to the international crisis of the 1930s-40s is much greater than usually assumed.
+The book argues that sanctions were a potent but unstable and unpredictable political tool, one whose importance to the international crisis of the 1930s and 1940s is much greater than usually assumed.

-His next project, The Age of Confiscation, is an international history of expropriation from World War I until to the 1970s.
-Other interests include the experience of small countries in the global condition, the history of state integration and distintegration, the history of political and economic thought, and philosophy of history.
-In the 2020-2021 academic year, course offerings include lecture courses on the global history of crises of capitalism and democracy since the late 19th century; a graduate seminar on interwar internationalisms; a survey course on the history of Europe from 1500 to the present; and a seminar on the history and theory of fascism in the 20th century.
+Mulder's other interests include the experience of small countries in the global condition, the history of political and economic thought, and philosophy of history.
+During the 2021-2022 academic year he teaches lecture courses on the global history of crises of capitalism and democracy since the late 19th century; a seminar on the history and theory of fascism in the 20th century; a survey course on the history of Europe from 1500 to the present; and a graduate seminar on history of European integration and disintegration from the Roman Empire to the EU, co-taught with Professor Cristina Florea.

-In addition to academic writing, he has written about European politics, economics, and international affairs for Foreign Policy, n+1, New Left Review, The Nation, Merkur, Dissent, H-Diplo, and other publications.
+Mulder has written about European history, politics, economics, and international affairs for The Economist, Financial Times, The Wall Street Journal, The Guardian, Foreign Affairs, Foreign Policy, n+1, New Left Review, The Nation, The New Statesman, Merkur, Dissent, H-Diplo, Het Financieel Dagblad, Le Grand Continent, Internazionale and other publications.
+Links to his articles, essays, and book reviews are available through his personal website.

 - Political and economic history of modern Europe